 Nasturtium plants are loved for their rich, saturated, jewel-toned colors.
-They are fast and easy to grow and, in fact, do best with a little neglect.
+They are fast and easy to grow and do best with a little neglect.

 There are varieties for almost every gardening purpose: bushy plants for borders and edges, trailing plants for walls and containers, and climbers to add dramatic height in a garden.
 The leaves and flowers are edible, with a peppery tang, and even the seed pods are used as a substitute for capers.